1 April 2021: Version 3.0

 Company means the member of the Breedon Group selling goods and/or associated services to the relevant customer.
-Breedon Group means any of companies within the Breedon group of companies, including, without limitation, Breedon Southern Limited, Breedon Northern Limited, Breedon Cement Limited, Breedon Holdings Limited, Breedon Group Services Limited, Lagan Materials Limited, Lagan Asphalt Limited, Whitemountain Quarries Ltd, Alpha Resource Management Ltd, Breedon Cement Ireland Limited, Breedon Employee Services Ireland Limited, Lagan Cement Products Limited, Breedon Brick Limited and/or Welsh Slate Limited further details of which can be found at www.breedongroup.com
+Breedon Group means any of the companies within the Breedon group of companies, including, without limitation, Breedon Trading Limited, Breedon Cement Limited, Breedon Holdings Limited, Breedon Group Services Limited, Lagan Materials Limited, Lagan Asphalt Limited, Whitemountain Quarries Ltd, Alpha Resource Management Ltd, Breedon Cement Ireland Limited, Breedon Employee Services Ireland Limited and/or Breedon Brick Limited further details of which can be found at www.breedongroup.com

 Categories of Data Subjects

 Whilst the majority of our customers are “corporates”, some may be sole traders, partnerships or consumers.
 We may therefore collect personal data from those types of customers and any employees or individuals working for that customer (collectively “customers”).

 We may collect the following categories of personal data about customers:

 - Personal details including name, address, email, telephone number including mobile phone or other contact information;

 - Date of birth and/or age;